-- (3) Ms. Carr has deferred 7,028 shares pursuant to the Company's Amended Directors' Stock Compensation Plan until she ceases to be a director of the Company. - (4) Mssrs.
-Doyle, Fiedler and Meek were formerly directors of Roadway Corporation ("Roadway") and owned shares of Roadway common stock, which were converted to 19,065, 4,299, and 15,419 shares of the Company's common stock, respectively, in December 2003. - (5) For Mr. Zollars, includes 19,096 net shares owned after the March 4, 2005 lapse of restrictions of restricted stock pursuant to a Restricted Stock Award Agreement in connection with the Company's spin-off of SCS Transportation, Inc. ("SCS").
-When the restrictions on the SCS-related restricted stock award of 29,891 shares lapsed on March 4, 2005, Mr. Zollars surrendered a portion of the shares to discharge withholding tax obligations.
-For Mr. Zollars, also includes the equivalent of 126.41 shares held on a unitized basis in the Company's Retirement Savings Plan. - (6) For Mr. Barger, includes 4,156 net shares owned after the March 4, 2005 lapse of restrictions of restricted stock received pursuant to a Restricted Stock Award Agreement in connection with the Company's spin-off of SCS.
-When the restrictions on the SCS-related restricted stock award of 6,093 shares lapsed on March 4, 2005, Mr. Barger surrendered a portion of the shares to discharge withholding tax obligations.
-For Mr. Barger, also includes the equivalent of 149.23 shares held on a unitized basis in the Company's Retirement Savings Plan. - (7) Mr. Staley became an officer of the Company on December 18, 2003, after the Company acquired Roadway.
-He holds the equivalent of 6,265.85 shares held on a unitized basis in the Company's Retirement Savings Plan (including shares previously held in the Roadway Corporation 401(k) Stock Savings Plan that were exchanged for shares of the Company's common stock during the Roadway acquisition exchange process). - (8) Mr. Stull became an officer of the Company on December 18, 2003, after the Company acquired Roadway.
-He holds the equivalent of 295.15 shares of the Company's common stock, which is held on a unitized basis in the Company's Retirement Savings Plan (including shares previously held in the Roadway Corporation 401(k) Stock Savings Plan that were exchanged for shares of the Company's common stock during the Roadway acquisition exchange). - (9) For Mr. Welch, includes 5,501 net shares owned after the March 4, 2005 lapse of restrictions of restricted stock received pursuant to a Restricted Stock Award Agreement in connection with the Company's spin-off of SCS.
-For Mr. Welch, also includes the equivalent of 778.02 shares held on a unitized basis in the Company's Retirement Savings Plan.
+- (3) Ms. Carr has deferred 7,028 shares pursuant to the Yellow Corporation Amended Directors' Stock Compensation Plan until she ceases to be a director of the Company. - (4) Mssrs.
+Doyle, Fiedler and Meek were formerly directors of Roadway Corporation ("Roadway") and owned shares of Roadway common stock, which were converted to 19,065, 4,299, and 15,419 shares of the Company's common stock, respectively, in December 2003. - (5) For Mr. Zollars, includes 26,000 shares of restricted stock pursuant to a Restricted Stock Award Agreement that includes a non-competition covenant entered into in connection with the Company's spin-off of SCS Transportation, Inc. ("SCS").
+Additionally, as part of the SCS spin-off, Mr. Zollars received 3,891 restricted shares of Company stock in lieu of the distribution of SCS shares that he would have received on the initial 26,000 share grant.
+The restrictions on all of these shares lapsed on March 4, 2005, and Mr. Zollars surrendered a portion of the shares to discharge withholding tax obligations.
+For Mr. Zollars, also includes the equivalent of 109.41 shares held on a unitized basis in the Company's Retirement Savings Plan. - (6) For Mr. Barger, includes 5,300 shares of restricted stock pursuant to a Restricted Stock Award Agreement that includes a non-competition covenant entered into in connection with the Company's spin-off of SCS.
+Additionally, as part of the SCS spin-off, Mr. Barger received 793 restricted shares of Company stock in lieu of the distribution of SCS shares that he would have received on the initial 5,300 share grant.
+The restrictions on all of these shares lapsed on March 4, 2005, and Mr. Barger surrendered a portion of the shares to discharge withholding tax obligations.
+For Mr. Barger, also includes the equivalent of 110.80 shares held on a unitized basis in the Company's Retirement Savings Plan. - (7) Mr. Staley became an officer of the Company on December 18, 2003, after the Company acquired Roadway.
+He holds the equivalent of 6,223.29 shares held on a unitized basis in the Company's Retirement Savings Plan (including shares previously held in the Roadway Corporation 401(k) Stock Savings Plan that were exchanged for shares of the Company's common stock during the Roadway acquisition exchange process). - (8) Mr. Stull became an officer of the Company on December 18, 2003, after the Company acquired Roadway.
+He holds the equivalent of 251.15 shares of the Company's common stock, which is held on a unitized basis in the Company's Retirement Savings Plan (including shares previously held in the Roadway Corporation 401(k) Stock Savings Plan that were exchanged for shares of the Company's common stock during the Roadway acquisition exchange). - (9) For Mr. Welch, includes 7,000 shares of restricted stock pursuant to a Restricted Stock Award Agreement that includes a non-competition covenant entered into in connection with the Company's spin-off of SCS.
+Additionally, as part of the SCS spin-off, Mr. Welch received 1,047 restricted shares of Company stock in lieu of the distribution of SCS shares that he would have received on the initial 7,000 share grant.
+The restrictions on all of these shares lapsed on March 4, 2005, and Mr. Welch surrendered a portion of the shares to discharge withholding tax obligations.
+For Mr. Welch, also includes the equivalent of 740.54 shares held on a unitized basis in the Company's Retirement Savings Plan.